Egypt–Syria relations: 2011–2013

-2013–present, Syrian civil war
+2013–2024

 Diplomatic relations were restored, and the embassies reopened after Morsi was removed from office just weeks later in July 2013.
 In July 2013, the two countries agreed to reopen the Egyptian consulate in Damascus and the Syrian consulate in Cairo.

 In late November 2016, some Arab media outlets reported that Egyptian pilots arrived in mid-November to Syria to help the Syrian government in its fight against the Islamic State and Al Nusra Front.
 This came after Egyptian President Abdel Fattah el-Sisi publicly stated that he supported the Syrian military in the civil war in Syria.
 However, several days later, Egypt denied it has a military presence in Syria.
 However, Egypt was still a vocal supporter for the Russia Intervention and supporter for Bashar al-Assad, the latter of which is alleged by the United States to have sent military aid to, which Egypt denies.

-Abdel Fattah el-Sisi said in 2016 that his nation's priority is "supporting national armies", which he said included the Syrian Armed Forces.
+In November 2016, Sisi said that he supported the presidency of Bashar al-Assad in Syria for the sake of stability.
+He also said that his nation's priority is "supporting national armies", which he said included the Syrian Armed Forces.
 He also said regarding Egypt's stance in the conflict: "Our stance in Egypt is to respect the will of the Syrian people, and that a political solution to the Syrian crisis is the most suitable way, and to seriously deal with terrorist groups and disarm them,".
 Egypt's support for a political solution was reaffirmed in February 2017.
-Egypt's Foreign Ministry spokesperson, Ahmed Abu Zeid, said that Egyptian foreign minister Sameh Shoukry, "during his meeting with UN Special Envoy to Syria, Staffan de Mistura, on Saturday confirmed Egypt's rejection of any military intervention that would violate Syrian sovereignty and undermine opportunities of the standing political solutions.”
+Egypt's Foreign Ministry spokesperson, Ahmed Abu Zeid, said that Egyptian Foreign Minister Sameh Shoukry, "during his meeting with UN Special Envoy to Syria, Staffan de Mistura, on Saturday confirmed Egypt's rejection of any military intervention that would violate Syrian sovereignty and undermine opportunities of the standing political solutions.”